 – World management Oper –

-In January 2021, Spanish mezzo-soprano Carmen Artaza was awarded the 1st prize at the 58th Concurso Internacional de Canto Tenor Francesc Viñas as well as the Mozart Prize, the Audience Prize, and three other special prizes at this competition.
-Further she won the 1st Prize at the Felix Mendelssohn-Bartholdy-Hochschulwettbewerbs 2020, 1st Prize, Audience Prize and Young Singers Prize at the Luis Mariano International Singing Competition in Irun, Spain in 2018, as well as a Promotional Prize in the junior cathegory at the 45th Bundeswettbewerb Gesang Berlin in 2016.
+In January 2021, Spanish mezzo-soprano Carmen Artaza was awarded the 1st prize at the 58th Concurso Internacional de Canto Tenor Francesc Viñas as well as the Mozart Prize, the Audience Prize, and three other special prizes at this competition Artaza returned to Barcelona in January 2022, where she sang a recital at the Gran Teatre del Liceu as a prize winner of the Tenor Viñas Competition.

-On the concert podium, the young singer has already been able to work with orchestras such as the Munich Symphony Orchestra, the Mozarteum Orchestra Salzburg, London Symphony Orchestra, Bayerische Kammerphilharmonie, Bamberg Symphony Orchestra and the Konzerthausorchester Berlin.
+On the concert podium, the young singer has already been able to work with orchestras such as the Orquesta Sinfónica de las Islas Baleares, Orquesta Sinfónica de Madrid, Munich Symphony Orchestra, the Mozarteum Orchestra Salzburg, London Symphony Orchestra, Bayerische Kammerphilharmonie, Bamberg Symphony Orchestra and the Konzerthausorchester Berlin.

-At London’s Barbican Concert Hall, Carmen Artaza made her debut as Paquette in a semi-staged performance of L. Bernstein’s opera Candide with the London Symphony Orchestra under the baton of Marin Alsop.
+At London’s Barbican Concert Hall, Carmen Artaza made her debut as Paquette in a semi-staged performance of Leopnard Bernstein’s Candide with the London Symphony Orchestra under the baton of Marin Alsop.